What does "indigenous" mean?

 Que veut dire autochtone ?

-Simple definition of the word native
+Simple definition of the word Indigenous

 Origin of the word and etymological meaning

-Who are the Indigenous peoples of Canada?
+Who are the Indigenous peoples in Canada?

-Difference between Indigenous, First Nations, Métis and Inuit
+Difference between Indigenous, First Nations, Métis, and Inuit

-The cultural significance of the term indigenous
+The cultural importance of the term Indigenous

 Current issues and realities